Overview of SAP CRM

 Account: Account can be a person, organization or group of persons with which one will have business relationships.
 There are three types of accounts,

-Contact: In general, this is assigned to the corporate account, in which a person is assigned to business relationship and working for company customers.
+Contact: In general, this is assigned to the corporate account, in which a person is assigned to a business relationship and working for company customers.

-Employees: An Employee is a person who is working with the company and involved in the interaction with company and customers.
+Employees: An Employee is a person who is working with the company and involved in the interaction with the company and customers.

-Before moving on to how to create business partners, first let us understand the basic concepts related to Business partners.
+Before moving on to how to create business partners, first let us understand the basic concepts related to business partners.

 In general, this is used to classify a business partner in business terms.
 The functions of a particular business partner will depend on the assigned role.
-Some of the examples of BP roles are sold-to-party, ship-to party, Bill-to party, payer etc.
+Some of the examples of BP roles are sold-to-party, ship-to party, Bill-to party, payer, etc.

 Consider that Mr. John is an employee in ABD Pvt.
 Ltd. Initially, John has made contact with Jenny from XYZ Ltd. John will create master data to share information about existing products.
 The master data is as follows: